hazelcast/hazelcast-reference-manual/src/QueryCriteriaAPI.md

 - `equal`: Checks if the result of an expression is equal to a given value.
 - `notEqual`: Checks if the result of an expression is not equal to a given value.
 - `instanceOf`: Checks if the result of an expression has a certain type.
-- `like`: Checks if the result of an expression matches some string pattern. % (percentage sign) is placeholder for many characters,  (underscore) is placeholder for only one character.
+- `like`: Checks if the result of an expression matches some string pattern. % (percentage sign) is the placeholder for many characters,  (underscore) is placeholder for only one character.
 - `greaterThan`: Checks if the result of an expression is greater than a certain value.
 - `greaterEqual`: Checks if the result of an expression is greater than or equal to a certain value.
 - `lessThan`: Checks if the result of an expression is less than a certain value.
 - `lessEqual`: Checks if the result of an expression is less than or equal to a certain value.
-- `between`: Checks if the result of an expression is between 2 values (this is inclusive).
+- `between`: Checks if the result of an expression is between two values (this is inclusive).
 - `in`: Checks if the result of an expression is an element of a certain collection.
 - `isNot`: Checks if the result of an expression is false.
 - `regex`: Checks if the result of an expression matches some regular expression.